 To switch pages, press the Next soft key.
 Alternatively, move the cursor to the tab to which to switch, and press the ENTER key.

-In the example on the left, there are page 1 [Basic] and page 4 [Modu], and an indication shows that page 1 is being displayed.
+There are page 1 and page 4, and page 1 is displayed in the setting area.